FAQ for Advisors

 Students will continue to work with you, as their advisor, to plan what courses to take while at Susquehanna.
 If your advisee has questions about courses on a GO Long, you can direct them to the online brochure, which includes links to previously offered classes at the GO program under “academics”.
 This can assist students in what courses may be offered in the future.

-GO Long/GO Your Way - How does study away affect GPA?
+How does a GO Long/GO Your Way affect my advisee’s GPA?

 If a student is planning to attend graduate programs, most graduate programs will factor in the grades obtained while away as part of the overall GPA.